-This course examines the theoretical framework and practical applications of technology and digital literacies in the remote learning environment across all grade levels.
-Special attention is given to how the use of educational technologies is supported by the NYS Digital Literacies & Fluency Standards, the NYS Next Generation Learning Standards, as well as the International Society of Technology in Education (ISTE) Standards.
+This course examines the theoretical framework and practical applications of technology and digital literacies in the remote learning environment.
+Special attention is given to how the use of educational technologies are supported by the NYS Digital Literacies & Fluency Standards, the NYS Next Generation Learning Standards, as well as the International Society of Technology in Education (ISTE) Standards.
 Specific course topics pertain to research about the Standards, personalized learning, digital and media literacy, digital citizenship, digital equity, support and community in the digital learning environment, and extensive review, experience, and support of digital learning lessons and resources.
-Students will learn a variety of technology tools and related skills to enhance their teaching of content within the online learning environment, which will be showcased in their construction of a personal website.
+Teachers will learn a variety of technology tools and related skills to enhance their teaching of content within the online learning environment, which will be showcased in their construction of a personal website.

-EDU 555: Teaching Methods
+EDU 555: Childhood Teaching Methods

-This course is designed to instruct students in the pedagogical methods essential in all subject areas - Mathematics, Science, Technology, English/Language Arts, The Arts, and Social Emotional Learning as aligned to New York State Next Generation Learning Standards.
-There is an emphasis on multilevel instruction, processes of analysis, inquiry and design, constructive pedagogies, multiple intelligences, academic language, and interdisciplinary problem-solving.
-Planning curricula are directed toward culturally responsive instruction that addresses the diverse learning needs of all learners.
+This course is designed to instruct students on pedagogical methods in all childhood (grades 1-6) subject areas - Mathematics, Science, Technology, English/Language Arts, Art, Music and Physical Education as aligned to New York State Common Core Standards.
+There is an emphasis on multilevel instruction, processes of analysis, inquiry and design, constructive pedagogies, multiple intelligences, academic language and interdisciplinary problem solving.
+Planning curricula are directed toward culturally responsive instruction that addresses the diverse learning needs of elementary level (grades 1-6) students.
 50 hours of fieldwork required.